 NOW, why travel in Nepal is a genuine question to visitors who ask a value for money?
 Most of the travelers’ imagination comes true after touching the highest point on earth, Mt.
 Everest, the deepest gorge Kali Gandaki, Lumbini, the holy birthplace of Lord Buddha and an untainted blessing from the Living Goddess, Kumari.
 Rapid white water rafting, wildlife safari, exhilarating bungee jumping, trekking in the Himalayas, day tours to world heritage sites, spectacular mountain flights and age-old Nepalese traditions, art, architecture, cuisine and hospitality is beyond implausible.

 Let us now be clear with the intention about each traveler.
 Because when the objective of a traveler’s quest is satiated, then the worthiness of traveling can be questioned.
 Those traveling just for adventurous trip or those looking ahead for a peaceful time to enjoy natural bliss, Nepal could be second to none.
 An ample of options to tease you ranges from expeditions, thrilling mountain biking or kayaking, to name a few.
-For avid hikers, who wish to avert boring easy-paced trips, there are some of the world’s most fascinating trekking trails like Annapurna trek, Everest trek, Langtang trek etc. And for those seeking tranquility and time to relax could spend time visiting places like the Lake city of Pokhara, the city of temples, Kathmandu, birthplace of Lord Buddha, Lumbini and Chitwan National Park.
+For avid hikers, who wish to avert boring easy-paced trips, there are some of the world’s most fascinating trekking trails like Annapurna trek, Everest trek, Langtang trek etc. And for those seeking tranquility and time to relax could visit places like the Lake city of Pokhara, the city of temples, Kathmandu, birthplace of Lord Buddha, Lumbini and Chitwan National Park.

 Sherpas are one of the default images of Nepal due to their remarkable history with Mt.
 Everest.
 Sherpa means ‘Man from the East’, and they are believed to have traditionally crossed the Himalayas from Tibet to settle in the Khumbu valleys near Everest.
 Their hard-working, entrepreneurial spirit, coupled with extraordinary selflessness on mountain expeditions has made them legendary around the world.
 This courage and honor are also associated with the Gurkhas, the hill tribesmen who fought the British in 1814 during the Gorkha Wars and had a reputation for their fearless military prowess.
 Nepal has legends built around the people who live here.